 Name: Date:

 Topic: CONNECTICUT

-Category: HISTORY DAY
+Category: DAY

-Individual or Group:
+Individual or Group: AN EDUCATIONAL PROGRAM OF CONNECTRUTS OLD STATE HOUSE

-How does your topic fit the theme Frontiers in History: People, Places, Ideas?
+How does your topic fit the theme Rights & Resp onsibilities in History?

-- 10

-How did this new frontier impact those involv ed?
+How did this right and its associated responsibil ity impact those involved?

-What were the short and long term impacts?
+What were the short- and long-term impacts?

 Why is this topic significant in history?